OpenObservability/OpenMetrics/src/cmd/openmetricstest/README.md

 ### Testing text parsing with a script that always fails

 ```
-# Run and since the script will always fail regardless of stdin observe failure
+# Run and since the script will always fail regardless of stdin observe failure in the root directory.
 ./bin/openmetricstest -testdata-dir ./tests/testdata/parsers/simple_counter -cmd-parser-text false
 2019/04/09 21:40:30 RUN test: simple_counter
 2019/04/09 21:40:30 parse-result-validator error: